 We all want our athletes to enjoy their sport and “have fun”.
 Yes it’s true we have all seen the athletes that appear to be participating more for their parents than themselves but why would anyone want to continue an activity that they do not enjoy.
+What does seriously have fun in softball mean?
 Seriously have fun is being able to enjoy the game while focusing on what needs to be done.

 I like to encourage an environment where the team knows when to have fun and when to be serious.
 Here is my method of seriously having fun …..

 When & how to seriously have fun in Softball:

 - enjoying the activity of playing the sport